-- 2. Select the stacks to be backed up by checking their boxes. - 3.
-Click "Backup".
+- 1. In the main menu bar, click - 2.
+Select the stacks to be backed up by checking their boxes. - 3.
+Click Backup.
 A backup file will be created, and the configurations will be saved in the HCM SD card as well. - 4.
-To restore configurations from a file: click the "Select File" button in the "Restore From File" area, select a file from the computer and click "Restore".
+To restore configurations from a file: click the Select File button in the Restore From File area, select a file from the computer and click Restore.

-To restore configurations from the HCM Micro SD card: select the configuration file from the drop-down list in the "Restore From SD Card" area and click "Restore".
+To restore configurations from the HCM Micro SD card: select the configuration file from the drop-down list in the Restore from SD Card area and click Restore.

-5.1.3.7 Activity Log
+6.1.3.8 Activity Log

-The Activity Log is used to view activities such as configuration changes, according to a range of criteria such as User, Time, Group, etc. The information can be saved in .csv format (can be opened with MS-Excel).
+The Activity Log is used to view activities such as configuration changes, according to a range of criteria such as User, Time, Operator, etc. The information can be saved in .csv format (can be opened with MS-Excel).
 The full log list of all user activities is displayed: